Think Twice Before You Eat Lots of Dairy

 Above I’ve highlighted just a few examples in Chinese medicine of how dairy can impact your biology and the way your mind, body and spirit function.
 I advise going gently with the guidelines and follow what feels right for your unique constitution.

-For more health advice, try coinciding these tips alongside some traditional acupuncture treatment or consult a nutritionist who can advise you safely.
+For more health advice, try coinciding these tips alongside some traditional acupuncture treatment or consult a clinical nutritionist who can advise you safely.

 Please discuss with your doctor or traditional acupuncturist if you have a severe medical condition before trying any of my advice.
 As with all articles on emmasammels.com, this is no substitution for individual medical intervention.
 If you are interested in finding out more information, please visit my Bookings page.